psidnell/ofexport2/doc/templates/README.md

 You will see -fn, -fi and -fx for Folders, -tn, -ti and -tx for Tasks etc.

+There are also variants of these commands such as -fc, -tc etc. that are similar to -fi, -fc... except that they "cascade".
+That is that when the filter expression matches a node then you'll see the node and everything beneath it.
+The -pn option actually cascades because when you filter for a Project you probably want to see all the tasks beneath it.
+Try the following to see the difference:

+    of2 -pi 'name=="YourProject'
+    of2 -pc 'name=="YourProject'

 Folders, Projects, Tasks and Contexts all have attributes that you can use in filters.
 To get a complete list of the attributes currently available you can type:

     of2 -i

-This will print all the attributes for all the types, for example here are some of the Task attributes:
+This will print all the attributes for all the types, for example here are some of the Task attributes that can be used with "-ti":

       Task:
+        all (boolean): true for all nodes.
         available (boolean): item is available.
         blocked (boolean): item is blocked.
         completed (boolean): item is complete.